rhel-labs/learn-katacoda/sql-server-insights/step2.md

 ![cloud.redhat.com Login](/sql-server-insights/assets/cloud.redhat.com-homepage-new.png)

-Login using the credentials provided by your workshop facilitator, first by entering the assigned Red Hat login username followed by the password.
+Login using the credentials provided by your workshop facilitator, first by entering the assigned Red Hat login username, clicking _NEXT_, and then inputting the assigned password.

 ![Red Hat Login screen](/sql-server-insights/assets/redhat-login-new.png)

 Once you are logged in, using the credentials provided by your workshop facilitator, navigate to the _Red Hat Insights_ application, and click _Open_.